raytroop/raytroop.github.io/source/_posts/loopdynamic.md

 ## Dithering Jitter in Bang-bang PLL

 >  *hunting jitter* is also called as **dithering jitter**
+> the time error between *data clock* and input data
 >
 >  - proportional gain
 >  - loop latency